meltano/meltano/docs/src/docs/contributing.md

 ### Build the snapshot

-The `distribute` step in the CI/CD pipeline has a manual action named *digitalocean_marketplace* that will used Packer to create a snapshot with the latest version of Meltano installed and ready.
+The `distribute` step in the CI/CD pipeline has a manual action named *digitalocean_marketplace* that will use Packer to create a snapshot with the latest version of Meltano installed and ready.

 :::tip Master only
 The *digitalocean_marketplace* job is only available on pipelines running off `master`.